Alphabetic Table of Runs

 1 day

-Sacramento River from Redding to Red Bluff Anderson River Park to Ide Adobe Park class I (some II) big water 11.4 or 35.8 miles,
+Sacramento River below Redding Anderson River Park to Ide Adobe Park class I (some II) big water 11.4 or 35.8 miles,

 1 or 2 days